 You can follow and share content on your social networking channels from trusted organisations, such as MIND and Heads Together.
-This is a free and straightforward way for communicating to your team (and other stakeholders) your support for raising awareness about mental health.
+This is a free and straightforward way to communicate your support for raising awareness about mental health issues to your people and other stakeholders.